Mitsuo Ogasawara

-Mitsuo Ogasawara (小笠原 満男, Ogasawara Mitsuo) is a Japanese former. professional footballer who played as a midfielder.
+Mitsuo Ogasawara (小笠原 満男, Ogasawara Mitsuo) is a Japanese former professional footballer who played as a midfielder.
 He played for Japan national team.

 Club career

-Ogasawara was born in Morioka on April 5, 1979.
+Ogasawara was born in Morioka on 5 April 1979.
 After graduating from high school, he joined J1 League club Kashima Antlers in 1998.
 He debuted in April 1998 and played many matches as offensive midfielder from 1999.
 In 2000, he became a regular midfielder and Antlers won the champions all three major title in Japan; J1 League, J.League Cup and Emperor's Cup first time in J1 League history.
 At Emperor's Cup Final, he scored two goals and contributed to won the champions.
-The club also won the champions 2001 J1 League for two years in a row.
+The club also won the champions 2001 J1 League for two consecutiveyears.
 In Final at 2002 J.League Cup, he scored a winning goal and Antlers won the champions.
 He was also selected MVP award.
-He was also selected Best Eleven award in J1 League for five years in a row (2001-2005).
+He was also selected Best Eleven award in J1 League for five consecutive years (2001-2005).

 In August 2006, Ogasawara moved to Italy and signed with Serie A club Messina Peloro on loan.
 However he could not play many matches.

 In July 2007, Ogasawara returned to Antlers.
 He played many matches as defensive midfielder and Antlers won the champions in J1 League for the first time in six years.
 Antlers also won the champions in 2007 Emperor's Cup.
-Antlers won the champions in J1 League for three years in a row (2007-2009).
+Antlers won the champions in J1 League for three consecutive seasons (2007-2009).
 In 2009, he was selected MVP award.
 From 2010 season, Antlers won the champions 2010 Emperor's Cup, 2011, 2012 and 2015 J.League Cup.
 He was also MVP award in 2015 J.League Cup.
 In 2016, Antlers won the champions in J1 League and qualified for 2016 Club World Cup as host country champions.
 At Club World Cup, he played three matches and won the second place.
 Antlers also won the champions in 2016 Emperor's Cup.
 From 2017, his opportunity to play decreased.
 In 2018, Antlers won the champions in AFC Champions League first Asian title in the club history.
 He retired end of 2018 season.